I find Japan fascinating; a thoroughly modern country interwoven with a living history dating back thousands of years.

 I don’t know how old the lady was.
 She may have been fifty, but more likely she was one hundred.
 She barely reached my shoulder.
 Her stall was filled with food for the deer.
-Remarkably tame, over one thousand deer (or shika) stroll freely through Nara Park.
+Remarkably tame, over 1,000 deer (or shika) stroll freely through Nara Park.

 Founded in 710, Nara was Japan’s first permanent capital.
 (Until then, each new emperor established a new capitol.)
 Known as Heijo-kyo (or citadel of peace), Nara rapidly became one of Asia’s most splendid cities, despite being capitol for only 74 years.
 It also became a major centre for Buddhism, for here the mountains divide heaven and earth, creating a home the gods.
 To many Japanese, this area of Japan is sacred.

 As are the deer, for they are the messengers of the gods.

 Staying in a Youth Hostel

 One of the delights of staying for a few nights in a place, rather than visiting for a day, is having the time for unexpected discoveries.
 We passed the night in a youth hostel, and breakfast came courtesy of the vending machine: a variety of different flavoured minute noodles.
 Another offered a range of both hot and cold coffees, all served in a can.
 The man on reception even made us some green tea in a gorgeous ceramic pot.

 Our walk from the youth hostel led through a largely residential area.
 Old houses stood amongst immaculate gardens with perfectly manicured trees.
 Many had stone fences, and near the front door there was often a statue of a badger for good fortune, often wearing a colourful apron or silly waistcoat.
 Being summer, flowers were everywhere.

 By train from Kyoto Station on two lines: the JR Nara Line and the Kintetsu Limited Express (both under an hour).